 Liz Oliner specializes in navigating the U.S. Patent and Trademark Office and has helped hundreds of small businesses and entrepreneurs register federal trademarks and protect their brands in the US and internationally.

 Liz has a B.A. in English literature from Yale University and a J.D. from Yeshiva University’s Benjamin N. Cardozo School of Law.
+She is licensed to practice law in California, New York and the District of Columbia.
 She is also a 5 Star attorney on UpCounsel, a nationally recognized network of top lawyers.